 Nearly 9 million Americans now take drugs to help them sleep, however meditation can be a worthy alternative.

 Long-needed research in 2015 looked at the sleep issues of older adults.
 It found that meditation intervention had helped to improve sleep problems in the short term and improve their general overall quality of life.

-Emily Fletcher, founder of Ziva Meditation, explains in her book Stress Less, Accomplish More: Meditation for Extraordinary Performance that meditation can offer rest ten times deeper than sleep.
+In fact, influential meditator Emily Fletcher, founder of Ziva Meditation, explains that meditation can offer rest 2-5x deeper than sleep!

 10: Improves Concentration